Metal Oxide sensors¶

 Unfortunately, since RA varies with the deployment conditions, RA cannot be determined by a one-time calibration; and in the case of the AMS CCS811 included in the SCK V2.1, is maintained on-the-fly in software.
 This process is known as baseline correction.

 Previous versions of the SCK (V1.5, V2.0 and others) included the SGX MICS4514, which was meant to measure CO and NO2, and a lot of effort was put in V2.0 to improve the driver for the sensor, aiming to reduce power consumption and improve sensor readings.
 Unfortunately, this didn't match our expectations in terms of data quality and power consumption, and since individual sensor calibration is not feasible in our case (as some scientific publications have suggested), we decided to focus efforts in simpler, more robust and understandable set of sensors.

 That being said, the SCK V2.1 includes the AMS CCS811 for Air Quality indicative measurements for indoor air quality in the Urban Sensor Board, and the PMS5003 for outdoor PM exposure.
-More complex outdoor set-ups will be also possible, for instance using the Gas Pro Sensor Board (featuring up to three Alphasense Electrochemical Sensors)[^10].
-This board is currently under evaluation and will be available soon.
+More complex outdoor set-ups will be also possible, for instance using the Analog Sensor Board.

 What to expect from Metal Oxide Sensors¶

 As said above, this type of sensors is not meant for fine pollution monitoring, but is more oriented for air quality indications and trends detection.
 Our approach is to use them for indicative measurements, and progressively tend towards a more reliable, fine and robust system, once the technology is capable of providing so.